-Application fee \$100.00
+\$100.00

-Transcript evaluation \$160.00
+\$160.00

-University Health Insurance \$804.00 per year
+\$804.00 per year

-University Housing Deposit \$50.00
+\$50.00

-FedEx shipping charges \$125.00
+\$125.00

 Transcript, Certificate of Record, and Test Scores.
 Submit official transcripts from each high school, college, or university attended and certificates of degrees or diplomas received.
 Credentials written in a language other than English will be translated by an agency selected by the University.
 If detailed transcripts are not available, certificates must be submitted.